Considerations when firestopping CPVC pipes Firestopping FAQs

 Different CPVC products may vary slightly in chemical composition and may react differently with accompanying construction products under various circumstances.
-Lubrizol developed its own compatibility program to determine chemical compatibility of accompanying construction products such as firestopping products to ensure a higher compliance.
+Lubrizol developed its own compatibility programme to determine chemical compatibility of accompanying construction products such as firestopping products to ensure a higher compliance.

 To qualify for inclusion in the program called FBC™ System Compatible Program, products must go through additional testing and their manufacturing facilities audited by a third-party lab.
 Products accepted onto the program are displayed on the Lubrizol’s system compatible product finder and given the right to display the FBC™ System Compatible mark on their labels.
 The link below will take you to this page:

 They also have an incompatible product list as well to avoid damage to their pipes and fittings, which lists products that been deemed a hazard.
 Please use the link below to see this information:

 Spears is one of the leading manufacturers of thermoplastic valves, fittings, and piping system components.

 The QuelStop HPE Intumescent Graphite Sealant has now been tested and evaluated by Spears® for acceptable use with Spears® CPVC Products and have shown no adverse CPVC compatibility issues when installed and utilised as intended.

 The compatibility applies to FlameGuard® CPVC fire sprinkler products, LabWaste® CPVC corrosive waste drainage system and EverTuff® CPVC CTS plumbing system.
 The QuelStop HPE Intumescent Graphite Sealant can be found under the category “UK/Australia Only Compatible Products” on their website, for more information please use the link below: